 - Students must have successfully completed a minimum of three of the following core courses: BUS 211, BUS 320, BUS 330, BUS 331, BUS 340, BUS 351, or BUS 410.
 Such courses do not have to be completed at the time of the application deadline, only before the student goes abroad.

 - Students must be in good academic standing, with a cumulative and most-recent-semester GPA of at least 3.0.

 - At select schools, students must meet minimum language requirements: class level 212 or higher, or native fluency.

 Rarely, a student wants to go abroad during their first semester at Goizueta.
 However, such a student doesn't satisfy the first pre-req: current enrollment at Goizueta.
 In such cases, a student is permitted to petition for an exception to the pre-requisites.

 How do you submit a petition?
-You submit, electronically on EagleOps, an additional, page along with your persuasive proposal essay.
-This additional page should address the reasons for your petition, plus one faculty recommendation letter (from an Emory, Oxford, or Goizueta professor) in academic support of your plan.
+You submit, electronically on EagleOps, an additional page along with your persuasive proposal essay.
+This additional page should address the reasons for your petition.
+You must also submit one faculty recommendation letter (from an Emory, Oxford, or Goizueta professor) in academic support of your plan.

 If this applies to you, please be aware that (1) there is no guarantee that your petition will be accepted, and (2) your program placement request will be considered *after* all currently admitted students.